Introduction

 Projects marketed for income, short-term rental, branded residences, hotel operation or professional management require specific review of condominium rules, zoning, rental program agreements, tax treatment, exclusivity clauses and management costs.

-Projected income should not be treated as a legal guarantee.
+Projected income should not be treated as a legal assure.

 Checklist Before Signing